achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 <a name="user-directive"></a>
 ### User directive

-The user directive is similar to the [UserRoleDirective](#user-role-directive).
+The user directive is like the [UserRoleDirective](#user-role-directive).
 It includes a template for authorized users only.
 You can see the `*appUser` directive in action at the [profile component template](#profile-template).

 ```
 import { Directive, OnInit, TemplateRef, ViewContainerRef, Input } from '@angular/core';